Hans-Peter Hoidn

 Problem Statement: AD Making Process Required

 Overcoming the lack of transparency concerning decisions within software development can be addressed by documenting systematically decisions with Architectural Decision Records (ADRs).
-For instance, the Markdown Any/Architectural Decision Records (MADR) Template is suitable for the description of ADs with details such as chosen alternative and its consequences; many other templates are available.2
+For instance, the Markdown Architectural Decision Records (MADR) Template is suitable for the description of ADs with details such as chosen alternative and its consequences; many other templates are available.2

 The question that I want to address here is: